Script structure

 Understand the structure of a Cloud Code script and how the main function acts as the entry point.

-Read time 4 minutesLast updated a day ago
+Read time 4 minutesLast updated 3 months ago

 Context object